How do I start a divorce?

 Who gets the dog in a divorce?

-If you cannot reach an agreement between you, you should seek legal advice or consider mediation.
-The Court may (probably reluctantly) decide who will keep the pet within a financial settlement however litigation is expensive and time consuming so this should always be the last resort.
-If you have been successful in reaching an agreement between you as to who will keep your pet/pets, this can be recorded in a Separation Agreement or a Final Order in Financial Proceedings.
+The court may (probably reluctantly) decide who will keep the pet within a financial settlement however litigation is expensive and time consuming so this should always be the last resort.

-In 2014, the Law Society issued guidance encouraging the use of ‘pet-nups‘ which is an agreement similar to a pre-nuptial agreement but specifically prepared to deal with your beloved pets and what the arrangements would be in the event of future separation.
+In 2014, the Law Society issued guidance encouraging the use of ‘pet-nups‘ which is an agreement similar to a pre-nuptial agreement but specifically prepared to deal with beloved pets and what the arrangements would be in the event of future separation.

 What if we want to delay the divorce but deal with our financial issues?

-However provided certain conditions are met it is likely that the terms recorded in the Separation Agreement will be translated into a Final binding Order by the Court if divorce proceedings are issued at a later date provided it is fair to both parties; both parties have received or had the opportunity of receiving legal advice; there has been financial disclosure and neither party is under duress when executing the Agreement.
+A Separation Agreement is not a legally binding document in its own right, however provided certain conditions are met it is likely that the terms recorded in the Separation Agreement will be translated into a final binding order by the court if divorce proceedings are issued at a later date provided it is fair to both parties; both parties have received or had the opportunity of receiving legal advice; there has been financial disclosure and neither party is under duress when executing the Agreement.

 Contact us